KattMingMing/vecty/README.md

 Beware, this is a fork of [gopherjs/vecty](https://github.com/gopherjs/vecty) while I figure out how to improve a few key elements:

-- Simplicity of the component architecture (from a user, not implementor's perspective).
+- [x] Simplify the component architecture from a user (not implementor's) perspective.
-- Better documentation.
+- [x] Provide better code documentation.
-- `Mount` and `Unmount` component events.
+- [x] Provide `Mount` and `Unmount` component events.
-- Documented short-circuit of child reconcillation / ability to "skip component rerendering".
+- [ ] Documented short-circuit of child reconcillation / ability to "skip component rerendering".
+- [ ] Add a tutorial / walkthrough.
+- [x] Add a simple clock example.
-- Most other issues currently open at https://github.com/gopherjs/vecty/issues
+- [ ] Most other issues currently open at https://github.com/gopherjs/vecty/issues

 Eventually, I hope to upstream most of these changes with several long-winded PRs.